Pearpop: Founding

-Cole Mason, an ex-YouTube creator and model signed to Ford Models, co-founded the company with Guy Oseary in October 2020 after identifying that there was no platform which allowed creators to predictably earn a living creating content.
+Cole Mason, an ex-YouTube creator and model signed to Ford Models, co-founded the company with talent manager and music industry luminary Guy Oseary in October 2020.
+After identifying that there was no platform that allowed creators to predictably secure paid brand collaboration deals, Mason set out to build a platform designed to disrupt the talent booking business for the creator economy.